DitlevF/MasterThesis2018/README.md

   1) ss_NMIG

-General note: To avoid confusion with the in-built R-function gamma, the inclusion indicator variables labelled as gamma throughout the paper are labelled as delta in the code.
+General note: To avoid confusion with the in-built R-function gamma(), the inclusion indicator variables labelled as gamma throughout the paper are labelled as delta in the code.